eslint/code-explorer/README.md

 1. Ensure you have Node.js v20 installed.
 You can download it from the [official Node.js website](https://nodejs.org/).
 2. Clone the repository to your local machine.
-3. Install the project dependencies using npm.
+3. Install the project dependencies using npm with the `--force` flag.

 This will install all the necessary packages and dependencies required to run the project.